-Advantages of the Extension approach:
+Pros of the Extension approach:

 - It might be the cheapest way in the short term.

 - The system is converted gradually.
-Clients immediately benefit from investments in modernization.

-Disadvantages of the Extension approach:
+Cons of the Extension approach:

 - Business continuity risk.
 Visual Basic Parts will be prone to VB6-related issues until they are fully rewritten.